jyotiska0099/fake_news_detector_twitter/README.md

 	Those which does not have any match in level 1, compare them with genuine true news

 	Level 3:
 	Those which pass level 2 and no match found, they are further checked manually or using a pre-trained Machine Learning model.
 The development codes for the model are given in the notebook "trueOrFake.ipynb".
-The datasets used are given in "datasets" folder.
+The datasets used are from "https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset"

 # Additional Notes.
 	* The '.csv' file generated will be stored in the same directory